ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-push/README.md

         // alert(tags);
     }, failure);

-In both examples the success callback contains a parameter for the array of tags which is returned.
-The second null parameter is callback function called on error.
+In both examples the first parameter is a success callback that contains the array of tags which is returned.
+The second parameter is a callback function called on error.

 <h4 id="ex-subscribe">Subscribe and Unsubscribe to/from Tags</h4>